appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Communicate-Between-an-App-and-Iframe.md

 ### From embedded page to Iframe

 The Iframe widget listens for messages sent from the page embedded within it.
-To send data from the embedded page, you can use the [postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) method in Javascript.
+To send data from the embedded page, you can use the [postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) function in Javascript.

 *Example*: If you want to send a message from an embedded website or application to a Text widget, you can achieve this by following the steps below: